awsdocs/amazon-ecs-developer-guide/doc_source/task_cannot_pull_image.md

 + For tasks in private subnets, specify **DISABLED** for **Auto\-assign public IP** when launching the task, and configure a NAT Gateway in your VPC to route requests to the internet\.
 For more information, see [NAT Gateways](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html) in the *Amazon VPC User Guide*\.
 For more information about creating a VPC with public and private subnets, including a NAT gateway for the private subnets, see [Tutorial: Creating a VPC with Public and Private Subnets for Your Clusters](create-public-private-vpc.md)\.

 Image not found
-When specifying an Amazon ECR image in your container definition you must use the full ARN or URI of your ECR repository along with the image name in that repository\.
-If the repository or image cannot be found you will receive the following error:
+When you specify an Amazon ECR image in your container definition, you must use the full ARN or URI of your ECR repository along with the image name in that repository\.
+If the repository or image cannot be found, you receive the following error:

 ```
 CannotPullContainerError: API error (404): repository 111122223333.dkr.ecr.us-east-1.amazonaws.com/<repo>/<image> not found
 ```
 To resolve this issue, verify the repository ARN or URI and the image name\.
-Also ensure you have set up the proper access using the task execution IAM role\.
+Also ensure that you have set up the proper access using the task execution IAM role\.
 For more information about the task execution role, see [Amazon ECS Task Execution IAM Role](task_execution_IAM_role.md)\.

 Insufficient disk space
-If the root volume of your container instance has insufficient disk space when pulling the container image, you will see an error similar to the following:
+If the root volume of your container instance has insufficient disk space when pulling the container image, you see an error similar to the following:

 ```
 CannotPullContainerError: write /var/lib/docker/tmp/GetImageBlob111111111: no space left on device